joustava/CarND-Path-Planning-Project/README.md

 ## Running the Code

+For dependency setup on your environment, follow these [instructions](https://github.com/udacity/CarND-Path-Planning-Project#dependencies).
 This project involves the Term 3 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2)
-Then with the running simulator this PID controller can be build and run with
+Then with the running simulator this project can be build and run with

 ```bash
 ./build.sh
 ./run.sh
 ```

+NOTE: This project was **not** build to support Docker.

 ## Testing the code